-- 1. Remember that any image shared on social media enters the Internet definitively and that it will never be possible to control its diffusion again.
-It could be used on sites you do not know or like, even if you do not want. - 2.
-Remember that much of the information you post on your profile wall allows you to reconstruct your identity, your habits, your tastes: are you sure you want so many people to know so many things about you? - 3.
-Creating profiles with ambiguous names or posting messages suggestive of sentimental availability could attract the attention of Internet criminals - 4.
+1. Remember that any image shared on social media enters the Internet definitively and that it will never be possible to control its diffusion again.
+It could be used on sites you do not know or like, even if you do not want.
+2. Remember that much of the information you post on your profile wall allows you to reconstruct your identity, your habits, your tastes: are you sure you want so many people to know so many things about you?
+3. Creating profiles with ambiguous names or posting messages suggestive of sentimental availability could attract the attention of Internet criminals 4.
 Behavior on the Internet is governed by rules, so-called "netiquette", but above all by laws that clearly define what constitutes as a crime.
-Avoid creating groups or posting images that praise undesirable behavior and damage people's image and credibility. - 5.
-Keep secret the passwords to access your profiles on social networks. - 6.
-Set up your profile to allow visibility only to friends you have authorised: in this way you will directly select who accesses your page and you will guarantee to be contacted only by known and reliable people. - 7.
-In chats with strangers, forums, blogs or roleplaying games, never give personal information such as your surname, age, address, mobile phone number or home number... - phone number or home number... at Before entering your personal data on the Internet, check that there are signs indicating the security of the page: the word "http" in the address and the - 8.
-Never meet people you know on the Internet without notifying someone.
-If you really want to do it, arrange to meet in crowded places and bring at least two friends with you. - 9.
-If you read or see something on the Internet that makes you feel uncomfortable or scared, talk to your parents or teachers right away.
+Avoid creating groups or posting images that praise undesirable behavior and damage people's image and credibility.
+5. Keep secret the passwords to access your profiles on social networks.
+6. Set up your profile to allow visibility only to friends you have authorised: in this way you will directly select who accesses your page and you will guarantee to be contacted only by known and reliable people.
+7. In chats with strangers, forums, blogs or role- playing games, never give personal information such as your surname, age, address, mobile phone number or home number Before entering your personal data on the Internet, check that there are signs indicating the security of the page: the word "http" in the address and the padlock symbol.
+8. Never meet people you know on the Internet without notifying someone.
+If you really want to do it, arrange to meet in crowded places and bring at least two friends with you.
+9. If you read or see something on the Internet that makes you feel uncomfortable or scared, talk to your parents or teachers right away.
 If someone who seemed nice to you starts writing strange things in chat or sends emails you don't like, block them and talk to your parents right away.
+10. If you receive offensive, threatening, or inappropriate messages or content, contact an adult you trust.
+Keep offensive or threatening messages or content because they are evidence that can be used to inform the police.